xorkevin/xorkevin.com/content/blog/ecs-notes/index.md

 Alternately, interfaces are another traditional objected oriented solution.
 Addressing the previously stated issues, object types only have to implement the behavior that they require.
-For example, the player type could implement the collidable interface by delegating it to a common shared collidable implementation, and likewise for the rest of the player's behaviors.
+For example, the player type could implement the collidable interface by delegating it to a common, shared collidable implementation, and likewise for the rest of the player's behaviors.
 Other object types could similarly implement only the interfaces that they require.
 However, the issue with this approach is that business logic for games often